 How to Set Up a Jekyll Development Site on Ubuntu 16.04

 Jekyll is a static-site generator that provides some of the benefits of a Content Management System (CMS) while avoiding the performance and security issues introduced by such database-driven sites.
-It is "blog-aware" with special features to handle date-organized content, although its usefulness is not limited to blogging sites.
-Jekyll is well-suited for people who need to work off-line, who prefer to use a lightweight editor instead of web forms for maintaining content, and who wish to use version control to track changes to their website.
+It is "blog-aware," and includes special features to handle date-organized content, although its usefulness is not limited to blogging sites.
+Jekyll is well-suited for people who need to work off-line, prefer using lightweight editors to web forms for content maintenance, and wish to use version control to track changes to their website.

 To follow this tutorial, you will need: